 However, given the rise in capital owned by the firm and the little they pay in tax each year, the tax fine was merely a blip.
 For example, in 2011 it was reportedly that CQS generated $154 million but only paid an apparently modest $55,000 in corporation tax.

 The growth of the offshore financial sector, together with increasing trends for tax avoidance and money laundering as a result is perhaps the key economic issue of this century.
-A 2017 study on the extent of national wealth contained in the offshore havens globally, backed by the City of London was estimated to be about 10% of world GDP or about $10 trillion.
+A 2017 study on the extent of national wealth contained in the offshore havens globally, up to half of which is backed by the City of London, was estimated to be about 10% of world GDP or about $10 trillion.

 While levels of wealth contained in offshore havens varies from country to country, this figure rises to about 15% in Continental Europe, and to as much as 60% in Russia, Gulf countries, and in a number of Latin American countries.
-In Australia it is about 7% of GDP.
+In Australia it is about 7% of GDP and growing.

 But because offshore wealth is concentrated at the top, it increases the top 0.01% wealth share substantially, even in countries that do not use tax havens extensively.
 The 2017 study found that offshore wealth has a large effect on inequality around the world, particularly countries like the U.K., Spain, and France, “… where, by our estimates, 30%–40% of all the wealth of the 0.01% richest households is held abroad.”

 Some observers contend that a Brexit deal is not only desirable for big finance (as it will avoid looming EU restrictions) but will open up opportunities for the offshore unregulated market to expand.
 Not the least because the City of London, which backs the unregulated offshore system, is at the centre of ‘spider-web’.